Submissions

 Please note the deadline is October 9, 2025 at 23:59 PST.

-Individual Talk Submission
+Individual Paper Submission

 At least one of the authors on an oral paper submission must be a CDS member in good standing at the time of submission.
 If you are unsure of your membership status, please contact us.
 The presenting (and first) author must be a member at the time of presentation.